Glenn Medeiros (1987 album)

 Glenn Medeiros is the self-titled debut album by American singer Glenn Medeiros, released in 1987.
-The album includes his cover version of George Benson's "Nothing's Gonna Change My Love for You", which was a massive worldwide hit, reaching #12 on the Billboard Hot 100 and spent four weeks at number one on the UK Singles Chart in July 1988.
+The album includes his cover version of George Benson's "Nothing's Gonna Change My Love for You", which was a massive worldwide hit, reaching No. 12 on the Billboard Hot 100 and spent four weeks at No. 1 on the UK Singles Chart in July 1988.